Game Change (film): Synopsis

-When Obama wins on Election Night, Schmidt tries to stop a rebellious Palin from giving a concession speech along with McCain's.
+Obama wins by more than double the electoral college vote; on Election Night, Schmidt has to stop a rebellious Palin from giving a concession speech along with McCain's.
 She appeals to McCain, who agrees with Schmidt.
 He tells Palin that she is now one of the party leaders and warns her not to let herself be hijacked by extremism.
 Rick Davis (McCain's campaign manager) comments that Palin will soon be forgotten.
 During McCain's concession speech, he thanks Palin, who receives enormous and sustained applause, chants, and enthusiasm from the crowd, which is noted in the faces of McCain's advisors.
 The film returns to the 2010 interview; regarding Cooper's question about whether he would pick Palin again if he had the chance to go back, Schmidt replies that life does not give do-overs.